FEBRUARY

 Location: May Hall, FSU

-Use telescopes to observe the Moon, Jupiter and Mars!
+Use telescopes to the night sky!
 FREE!
 No registration required - More information.

 Location: FSU Planetarium